embermap/emberconf2019-robust-data-fetching/README.md

 Conference WiFi isn't super reliable, so we recommend doing the setup ahead of time, at home or work.

 We'll ask that you `git pull` one more time the morning of the training to get the latest code.
-If you're able to, please follow these instructions from your hotel before you arrive at the conference center.

 # Setup